iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Non-Smooth Calculus/Subdifferentials Subgradient Computations.md

 The converse statement has more subtleties and we skip the proof here.
 For an example showcasing that $A^T\partial [f](Ax + b)\subsetneq \partial [f(Ax + b)|x](x)$, see [[Subgradient Affine Composition]] for more information.

 **Source**: See stack exchange discussions [here](https://math.stackexchange.com/questions/2656013/how-to-prove-the-affine-composition-of-the-subdifferential).
-For detailed proof on the converse, consult Rockafellar Variational Analysis 23.9.
+For detailed proof on the converse, consult Rockafellar Convex  Analysis 23.9,

 ---